 Topical pain killers, or analgesics, are sprayed on or rubbed into the skin over painful muscles or joints.
 Although are all designed to relieve pain, different products use different ingredients.
 Here are the most common ingredients found in products available without a prescription.

 - Counterirritants.
-Ingredients such as menthol, methylsalicylate, and camphor are called counterirritants because they create a burning or cooling sensation that distracts your mind from the pain.
+Ingredients such as menthol, methylsalicylate (oil of evergreen), and camphor are called counterirritants because they create a burning or cooling sensation that distracts your mind from the pain.

 - Salicylates.
 These same ingredients that give aspirin its pain-relieving quality are found in some creams.
 When absorbed into the skin, they may help with pain, particularly in joints close to the skin, such as the fingers, knees, and elbows.